 To build for function, you will need to take the time to take note of how you use your bathroom and what needs you might have.
 This is the time to consider the subtle things that bother you and make note of the features that you know you can’t live without.
 Jot down notes regarding how you use your bathroom.
 Little conveniences can often be found during the design process, which offers tremendous benefits.

-The big area where function matters is in regard to storage.
-Many bathrooms come with a closet attachment, but closet-like accessories can also be added to the bathroom itself.
+The big area where function matters are in regard to storage.
+Many bathrooms come with a closet attachment near the master bedroom, but closet-like accessories can also be added to the bathroom itself.
 Knowing this will help you to choose options that really work for your needs.
 Everything should have a place, and with modern storage options, there is no reason to grapple with a lack of storage.
 Even the smallest bathroom can be fitted with slim options that help to make the bathroom easier to enjoy.
 Make the most of your space by choosing storage options that allow you to remain comfortable while you grow into them.

 By our teen years, a lot of us understand just how important lighting really is.
 The right lighting can make or break a situation, and we know this.
 In fact, there is a lot of scientific evidence to back just how important lighting is.
 Lighting can improve your mood, but it can also have a big impact on how you see yourself before you leave in the morning.
 The wrong lighting can even make you feel self-conscious, which is not something that anyone needs that early in the day.

 At KHB Construction, we always suggest that our homeowners make the decision to invest in mood lighting that can change with time.
 This is a psychologically backed approach to bathroom design, and it can have tremendous benefits.